eobrain/videogestalt/README.md

 [![Build-Status][7]][8] [![Coverage-Status][9]][10]

+One-Glance Overview of any Video 🎞👁🎞

 [![Example video gestalt: Vespa-Scooter-Commercial][11]][12]

-Presents a video in a summary form that shows the entire video at once as an array of moving video thumbnails.
+VideoGestalt presents a video in a summary form that shows the entire video at once as an array of moving video thumbnails.

 ## Description